Know and Recognize Gout and How to Deal With It

 Here are a few lifestyle changes gout sufferers can make to lessen the possibility of future attacks:

-- 1Gout is a metabolic disorder.Keeping yourself at a healthy weight will help relieve some of the stress on your afflicted joints.
-Reducing the number of calories you eat is the best way to lose weight (but ask your doctor before embarking on any weight loss attempts).Advertisement
+- 1Keeping yourself at a healthy weight will help relieve some of the stress on your afflicted joints.
+Reducing the number of calories you eat is the best way to lose weight (but ask your doctor before embarking on any weight loss attempts).Gout is a metabolic disorder.Advertisement

-- 5Drink plenty of liquids.These help dilute uric acid and flush it out of the body.Advertisement
+- 5These help dilute uric acid and flush it out of the body.Drink plenty of liquids.Advertisement

 Tips Tricks & Warnings